 Visit the Erasmus Plus website

 Non-UK EU students will be treated the same as UK students for the purposes of visa status, tuition fees and the Postgraduate Loan for as long as the UK is a member of the EU.
-The government has confirmed that non-UK EU students starting in 2018 will have home fee status for the duration of their course.
+The government has confirmed that non-UK EU students starting in the 2019/2020 academic year will have home fee status for the duration of their course.

 Postgraduate researchers already studying at Leeds will receive confirmation direct from their funders but we understand these students will continue on their current funding basis for the duration of their study programme.

 We expect financial arrangements for future non-UK EU postgraduate researchers to be confirmed by each funding organisation when financial packages are publicised.

 EU nationals will also remain eligible to apply for Research Council PhD studentships at UK institutions for 2018 to 2019 to help cover costs for the duration of their study.

 Postgraduate researchers may also be interested in the information on the For Staff EU referendum page